Fordi/join-us/README.md

 -----

 [^2]: Why I don't recommend my current mstdn host: they're a small, individual server that I elbowed my way into.
-Potentially flooding my 1,400 followers to a host that had 140 users just last week would be a dickish to [@trixter](https://retro.pizza/@trixter) - who you should absolutely follow.
+Potentially flooding my 1,400 followers to a host that had 140 users just last week would be dickish to [@trixter](https://retro.pizza/@trixter) - who you should absolutely follow.